-Should you have any questions regarding the Asbestos Management Plan, please contact William Cline, Assistant Director of Facilities and Construction at william.cline@ideapublicschools.org
+Should you have any questions regarding the Asbestos Management Plan, please contact William Cline, Assistant Director of Facilities and Construction at William.cline@ideapublicschools.org

-7.6 Workplace Violence Prevention
+7.5 Workplace Violence Prevention

-IDEA is committed to preventing workplace violence and to maintaining a safe work environment.
-Given the increasing violence in society in general, IDEA has adopted the following guidelines to deal with intimidation, harassment, or other threats of (or actual) violence that may occur during business hours or on school property.
+IPS is committed to preventing workplace violence and to maintaining a safe work environment.
+Given the increasing violence in society in general, IPS has adopted the following guidelines to deal with intimidation, harassment, or other threats of (or actual) violence that may occur during business hours or on school property.

-All employees, including supervisors and temporary employees, should always be treated with courtesy and respect.
+All employees, including supervisors and temporary employees, should be treated with courtesy and respect at all times.
 Employees are expected to refrain from fighting, "horseplay," or other conduct that may be dangerous to others.
 Firearms, weapons, and other dangerous or hazardous devices or substances are at all times prohibited without proper authorization.